a walk among giants

 OIC sketch walk just rekindled my interest in drawing.

-http://organisationofillustratorscouncil.blogspot.com.
+I'd first heard of the OIC through Bella only last week when she showed me the website at http://organisationofillustratorscouncil.blogspot.com.
 The Sketch Walk was basically about trekking through various parts of Singapore and drawing everything along the way.

 So we met at Bras Basah Complex at 2pm outside Basheer bookstore.
 There I met Andrew a.k.a Drewscape, Billy, Benjamin and Mike a.k.a Mindflyer (OIC chairman).
 I also met Kesheng, a J1 from RJ, and Josephine from NYJC, both of whom were Art students.
 In fact, as far as I know, everyone there was either in the art industry, in art school or studied art as a subject.
 I felt sorely out of place.
 Bella arrived shortly after.